 The Bose Soundlink AE 2 have a bit too much latency for watching movies and gaming.
 They are about average for most Bluetooth headsets, but at 195 ms with no low latency codecs, they will not be the best option for watching a lot of video content unless you use them wired.

 The Bose SoundLink Around-Ear II are above-average wireless headphones with a decent audio reproduction.
 They are incredibly comfortable and deliver an ergonomic design that's decently stable but won't be ideal for sports (check our recommendations for the best over-ear headphones for working out).
 Unfortunately, they're a little plasticky for their price range and won't be your go-to headphones for commuting since they do not block that much noise.
 On the upside, they have a long battery life, a good wireless range and come with a standard audio cable to use with your phone or console controllers.
 This makes them decent for most use cases although they do feel a little pricey for what they have to offer when compared to some of the wireless options below.
-See our recommendations for the best wireless over-ear headphones and the best closed-back headphones.
+See our recommendations for the best wireless headphones and the best closed-back headphones.

 If you need noise cancelation for commuting, then go for the Bose QuietComfort 35 II.
 However, if you do not need the added isolation, then the Bose SoundLink Around-Ear II have the same design without the ANC.
 The QC 35 II are a more versatile option than the SoundLink since their noise cancelation makes them a bit better suited for commute and travel.
 The QC 35 II also have a slightly more pronounced bass that will sound more exciting on tracks than the Bose.
 On the upside, the SoundLink offer a better value for your money if you do not need a noise canceling headphone.
 They're also a bit lighter, so they might be a tad more comfortable for some.